JeppeHJ/Sall-Whiskey-Distillery-System/README.md

 # Sall Whisky Warehouse Management

-Sall Whisky Warehouse Management is a warehouse management system specifically designed to keep track of whisky casks in a warehouse.
+Sall Whisky Warehouse Management is a warehouse management system specifically designed to keep track of whisky casks in a warehouse as well as the production of whisky.

 ## Table of Contents